kylechang133/Show-Finder/README.md

 # TVShowInformation
-This program uses an API to find information about your favourite TV shows
+This program uses an API to find general information about your favourite TV shows